lost kitchen photo

 In the late 1800s, artists discovered this picturesque community.
 The Ogunquit Art Colony was established in 1898.
 Seaside hotels were built to accommodate the summer crowds.

-Today, Ogunquit is still a haven for artists, summer vacationers and sports fishing.
+Today, Ogunquit is still a haven for artists, summer vacationers and sport fishing.
 In fact, in a typical summer, the population of the town can swell to more than 75,000.

 The community also developed into a destination for LGBTQ tourists.
 Many visitors fly into the airport in Portland less than an hour north.
 The town has a number of LGBTQ-owned bars, restaurants and hotels.